 But fried donuts are another creature altogether.
-They have an intensity that is unrivaled by other baked goods.
-By virtue of the fact that they are fried.
+They have an intensity that is unrivaled by other baked goods, by virtue of the fact that they are fried.
 In fat.
 And in my world, that’s a very good thing.
 A healthy thing, assuming you are using quality oils and not yucky processed or hydrogenated stuff.
-Quality oils will soak beautifully into the donuts and give them a deeper, more satisfying flavour.
+Quality oils will soak beautifully into fried donuts, giving them a deeper, more satisfying flavour.
 And they will be good for you too, as long as they are not full of sugar and other carbs.
 They will keep you full longer, give you more energy and increase your good cholesterol.
-All that from a donut?
+All that from a fried donuts recipe?
 You bet.

 But here’s the tricky part.
 Almond flour and coconut flour don’t really lend themselves well to being cooked in oil.
-Since they lack the magical binding properties of gluten, things made with almond or coconut tend to simply disintegrate when subjected to hot oil.
+Lacking the magical binding properties of gluten, things made with almond or coconut flour tend to simply disintegrate when subjected to hot oil.
 I’ve tried it before, and ended up with a pan of oil and a lot of little bits floating around.
 Fried coconut flour crumbs don’t quite have the caché of fried coconut donuts, do they?
-Plus I wasn’t ever sure how to get a nice round donut with a hole in the middle without specialize equipment.
+Plus I wasn’t ever sure how to get a nice round donut with a hole in the middle without special equipment.
 But my solution to this was rather brilliant, if I do say so myself.

 I baked them first and THEN I fried them.
 Yup.
-Baked and fried.
-And they’re awesome.
+These coconut flour donuts are baked and fried, and they’re awesome.
 This way, they hold their round, lovely shape, they soak in some lovely, healthy oil, and they taste phenomenal.
 It’s an extra step, but it’s so worth it!

 Looking for more tasty donut recipes?
-These Gluten-Free Cinnamon Sugar Donuts from Gluten-Free Palate look amazing.
-They are not low carb but I bet they could be adapted!
+These Gluten-Free Cinnamon Sugar Donuts from Gluten-Free Palate and these maple-bacon doughnuts from It’s Yummi look amazing.
+They are not low carb, but I bet the recipes could be adapted!

-- 1/4 cup Swerve Sweetener or other erythritol
+- 1/4 cup powdered Swerve Sweetener or other powdered erythritol

 - In a large bowl, whisk together the coconut flour, sweetener, baking powder and salt.